Discharge petition: History and process

 Once the House acts on a discharge motion, any further discharge petitions on the same subject are precluded for the remainder of the session of Congress (until the calendar year's close, normally).
 This is only relevant if the petition succeeds but the bill is rejected anyway, despite a majority of the House apparently wishing to bypass the committee.
 If the motion is budget-related, then the Committee of the Whole is convened to amend it.

-A discharge petition may only be brought after a measure has sat in committee for at least 30 legislative days without being reported; if the matter is considered as a special rule to the Rules Committee, then the period is seven days instead.
+A discharge petition may only be brought after a measure has sat in committee for at least 30 legislative days without being reported; if the petition is on a "special rule" resolution submitted to the Rules Committee, then the period is seven days instead.
 Once the requisite number of signatures is reached, the petition is placed on the Discharge Calendar, which is privileged business on the second and fourth Mondays of each month.
 This layover is waived during the last six days of a session before sine die adjournment.
 At the end of each session of Congress, any discharge petitions remaining unresolved or lacking the required number of signatures are removed from consideration.

-563 discharge petitions were filed between 1931 and 2003, of which only 47 obtained the required majority of signatures.
+Between 1931 and 2003, 563 discharge petitions were filed, of which only 47 obtained the required majority of signatures.
 The House voted for discharge 26 times and passed 19 of the measures, but only two have become law.
 However, the threat of a discharge petition has caused the leadership to relent several times; such petitions are dropped only because the leadership allowed the bill to move forward, rendering the petition superfluous.
 Overall, either the petition was completed or else the measure made it to the floor by other means in 16 percent of cases.